The benefits of web-based applications

 Cost effective development

-With web-based applications, users access the system via a uniform environmentâthe web browser.
+With web-based applications, users access the system via a uniform environment—the web browser.
 While the user interaction with the application needs to be thoroughly tested on different web browsers, the application itself needs only be developed for a single operating system.
-Thereâs no need to develop and test it on all possible operating system versions and configurations.
-This makes development and troubleshooting much easier, and for web applications that use a Flash front end, testing and troubleshooting is even easier.

 Accessible anywhere